GhostPack/Rubeus/README.md

 The **kerberoast** action replaces the [SharpRoast](https://github.com/GhostPack/SharpRoast) project's functionality.
 Like SharpRoast, this action uses the [KerberosRequestorSecurityToken.GetRequest Method()](https://msdn.microsoft.com/en-us/library/system.identitymodel.tokens.kerberosrequestorsecuritytoken.getrequest(v=vs.110).aspx) method that was contributed to PowerView by [@machosec](https://twitter.com/machosec) in order to request the proper service ticket.
 Unlike SharpRoast, this action now performs proper ASN.1 parsing of the result structures.

 With no other arguments, all user accounts with SPNs set in the current domain are kerberoasted.
 The `/spn:X` argument roasts just the specified SPN, the `/user:X` argument roasts just the specified user, and the `/ou:X` argument roasts just users in the specific OU.
+The `/domain` and `/dc` arguments are optional, pulling system defaults as other actions do.

 The `/outfile:FILE` argument outputs roasted hashes to the specified file, one per line.